You’ve never looked at a date in your calendar with so much expectation— your due date.

 While this may not naturally induce labor, it may ease lower back pain and get baby into a good position for when your labor does start.

 That feel-good oxytocin release might be triggered by a soothing massage, and let’s face it, what mama-to-be couldn’t benefit from a relaxation session?

 Some massage therapists might even go so far as offering a specific “induction massage,” but don’t pin all your hopes on immediately going into labor—sometimes it is just a marketing technique.

 8. Evening primrose oil

 Check in with your doctor before trying this one—as with any supplement you might try during pregnancy.
-Evening primrose oil contains prostaglandins, so it might help dilate your cervix, but it might not be safe for everyone.

 9. Castor oil

 Not us.
 This one is definitely on the “do not try” pile, mama.

 But if you are really desperate, it might be a last-ditch effort.